The Best Ever Homemade Swedish Meatballs Recipe

 heating up fry pan with butter and oil

-• Working in groups roll enough meatballs to fit in a single layer in the pan with space between them.
-Dredge to coat in flour mixture and place meatballs in the pan.
+• Working in groups roll meat mixture into 1-1/2 inch meatballs (about the size of a golf ball).
+Dredge to coat in flour mixture and place the meatballs in the pan.
 Browning on all sides but not cooked through.
-Use tongs to flip the meatballs to brown all sides.
+Use tongs to flip the meatballs to a golden brown all sides.

 frying up the Swedish meatballs in a fry pan with oil and butter